ear-team/sound_source_localization/README.md

 Data used for the notebook `sound_source_localization_example.ipynb` is stored in the `data/example_data` directory of this repository.
 It consists on 30-second long mono audio files trimmed from the original audio recorded at the Parc Départemental de la Haute-Île.

-Data used for the notebook `sound_source_localization_full.ipynb` is stored on [Zenodo](http://www.zenodo.org/XXXX).
+Data used for the notebook `sound_source_localization_full.ipynb` is stored on [Zenodo](https://zenodo.org/records/13839256).
 The archive can be downloaded from Zenodo and then unzipped on you computer locally in the folder `data` from this repository such that you do not need to change the path in the notebook.
 Otherwise, you need to change the pass in the notebook.

-## Documentation

-*To be done*

 ## Contributing

 The original contribution of this work was done by [Laurent Lellouch](https://www.researchgate.net/profile/Laurent-Lellouch-2) at the [Muséum National d'Histoire Naturelle](http://isyeb.mnhn.fr/fr).
+The list of contribution is [here](https://github.com/ear-team/sound_source_localization/AUTHORS.md)

 ## Contact